Logo Waldemar Muhl

 Class modifiers in C#

 It’s often easy to overlook class modifiers when we’re coding in C#.
 I’ve found myself regularly simply flagging something as public for the sake of convenience.
 Class modifiers don’t end with public and private though.
 Let’s dig into some of the class and property modifiers we find in C# 12.
 Public public is an access modifier that allows access unrestricted.
 This class can be instanced anywhere, whether it’s inside the same namespace or not.
+It’s the simplest of modifiers and often our default.

 • coding